-However, it is not unusual for an architect, engineer, or other design professional to be presented with an owner's purchase order form (PO) or, for engineering or other design services requested by a contractor (including design-build), with a contractor's construction subcontract.
-In general, these forms are not appropriate for design or other professional services and should not be used except for limited scope projects.
-In that event, there are eight clauses you should add to help reduce risk and properly address professional liability exposure including Standard of Care, Schedule, Disclaimer of Construction Responsibility, Document Ownership and Indemnification, Third-Party Exposure, Limitation of Liability and Waiver of Consequential Damages.
+It is not unusual for an architect, engineer, or other design professional to be presented with an owner's purchase order form (PO) or, for engineering or other design services requested by a contractor (including design-build), with a contractor's construction subcontract.
+In general, these forms are not appropriate for design or other professional services and SHOULD NOT BE USED EXCEPT FOR LIMITED SCOPE PROJECTS with proper revision of key terms and conditions.
+If you chose to proceed with such a form of agreement, there are eight CLAUSES YOU SHOULD ADD to help reduce risk and properly address professional liability exposure.